Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 For example, it is possible to create a `Book` type that contains a custom `BookId` scalar

-Something to note however is that types are only outputs to be able to bundle arguments together the [`input`][input-types] type needs to be used
+Something to note however is that types are only outputs to be able to bundle arguments together the [`input`][input-types] type needs to be used.

+Unlike some typesafe languages which assume a value is not `null` by default GraphQL does the opposite and will assume a value is `nullable` unless decalred otherwise with the exclaimation mark (`!`) operator

 #### Example
 An example schema is defined bellow for a simple book database where a user can query for all books or for a specific book by title.
-They are also able to insert a new book into the database:
+They are also able to insert a new book into the database.
 ```graphql
 type Book {
 	title: String